M268816/power-repo/notes/PowerApp Coding Conventions.md

 [Back To Top](#powerapps-coding-conventions-and-syntax)

 Current versions of the PowerApp app properties include the OnStart action.
-This action has been planned to be removed from future versions of PowerApps.
-This poses a problem because many of the apps I build need to have various variables and processes run before the applications hand over control to the user.
+This action was once planned to be removed from future versions of PowerApps.
+It poses a problem because many of the apps I build need to have various variables and processes run before the applications hand over control to the user.

-This includes simple instructions like setting global variables for formatting.
-However, this also includes instructions for updating login settings and user tracking.
+These processes include simple instructions like setting global variables for formatting but also includes instructions for updating login settings and user tracking.
 If power apps as a platform decides to remove the OnStart property from the editor, I needed to future proof these instructions by utilizing a stable initialization method.